Approximate optimality and the risk/reward tradeoff in a class of bandit problems: Introduction

 \section{Introduction}

-We study the following sequential choice problem, a version of the bandit problem.
+We study the following sequential choice problem.
 There are $K$ arms (or actions), each yielding a random payoff.
-Payoffs are independent across arms and for a given arm across distinct trials.
-At each stage $i=1,2,...,n$, the decision-maker (DM) chooses one arm, knowing both the realized payoffs from previously chosen arms, and the distribution of the payoff for each arm.
-She chooses a strategy ex ante to maximize expected utility.
-Because we are interested in varying horizons, we define a strategy for an infinite horizon, and then to use its truncation for any given finite horizon. \ Refer to a strategy as \emph{asymptotically optimal }if the expected utility it implies in the limit as horizon $n\rightarrow \infty $ is at least as large as that implied by any other strategy; or equivalently, if it is \emph{approximately optimal for large horizons}.
-We study large-horizon approximations to the value (indirect utility) of the bandit problem and corresponding asymptotically optimal strategies.
+Payoff distributions are independent across arms and identical and independent for a given arm across distinct trials.
+At each stage $i=1,2,...,n$, the decision-maker (DM) must choose one arm, knowing both the realized payoffs from previous choices and the distribution of the payoff for each arm.
+She chooses a strategy ex ante specifying future contingent choices.
+This is a special case of a bandit problem, whence the usage of `arm' rather than `action.'
+Alternatively, the decision problem can be viewed as choice of a dynamic strategy when facing a repeated set of (single-stage) gambles or lotteries, where each lottery is repeated independently.
+Thus it is an instance of dynamic risk management.

+Because we are interested in varying horizons, we define a strategy for an infinite horizon, and then use its truncation for any given finite horizon. \ Refer to a strategy as \emph{asymptotically optimal }if the expected utility it implies in the limit as horizon $n\rightarrow \infty $ is at least as large as that implied by any other strategy; or equivalently, if it is \emph{approximately optimal for large horizons}.
+We study large-horizon approximations to the value (indirect utility) of the sequential choice problem and also corresponding asymptotically optimal strategies.
+Our focus is on the derivation of analytical (as opposed to computational) results, particularly with regard to the effect of risk non-neutrality.
+For example, we demonstrate that (non)constancy of risk attitude, suitably measured, determines whether specialization in a single arm throughout or diversification across time is asymptotically optimal.